Jerry Finn: Recording style and influences

 Finn's recording equipment at Conway Recording Studios in September 2003.

-Finn was known for his dynamic, warm guitar sound, featured prominently on Blink-182 albums and Sum 41's All Killer No Filler (2001).
+Finn was known for his methodical, technically focused approach to recording.
+Blink-182 bassist Mark Hoppus called Finn "meticulous in getting great sounds".
+Even as digital audio workstations became standard in professional studios, he continued to favor analog methods, preferring to track sessions on traditional tape rather than adopt contemporary software-based workflows.
+His setups frequently incorporated extensive racks of vintage equipment, and sessions often involved prolonged experimentation to capture subtle variations in sound.
+Finn reportedly owned over 100 guitars, and he would often bring large collections of instruments and amplifiers to the studio.
+Rather than rely on software-based effects, Finn frequently employed physical or analog techniques.
+For example, he constructed makeshift reverb chambers on-site and created flanging effects by synchronizing dual tape machines instead of using digital plug-ins.

+For drum tracking, Finn maintained large selections of snare drums and other instruments to facilitate detailed tonal comparisons.
+Considering recording drums to be a "lost art," Finn took great interest in this step of the process.
+He often focused on room microphones to capture drum ambience naturally.
+Similar attention to nuance was applied to guitar recording, with teams testing numerous combinations of guitars, strings, amplifiers, speaker cabinets, microphones, and microphone placements.
+In some instances, Finn spent hours evaluating differences among individual cables and arranged studio wiring at right angles to minimize electromagnetic interference.
+Finn was known for this warm, dynamic guitar sound, featured prominently on Blink-182 albums and Sum 41's All Killer No Filler (2001).
 "Whenever I could corner him at a party, I harassed him about how he gets guitar sounds and how he gets his mixes to sound so punchy," said producer and Goldfinger frontman John Feldmann.
 Finn achieved the sound by recording instruments through more than one amplifier at the same time.
 "Many engineers try to keep everything separate and add effects later," said Finn.
 "Players play to the sound, so you just have to get a sound and go with it.
 This allows you to mix tones together to get just the right sound."
-Finn reportedly owned over 100 guitars, and he would often bring large collections of instruments and amplifiers to the studio.